How to support homeless people and those threatened with homelessness

 Our step-by-step guides and flow chart give you more detailed information on the processes involved.

-What you need to know before assisting a client facing homelessness in seeking support from councils
+What you need to know before helping a client facing homelessness to get help from the council

 Local authorities, also known as local councils, have a legal duty to provide certain services to the public.
 Support with housing, including the provision of housing, is one of the key services they must provide.
 Local councils have housing departments which run these services.

 Anyone who is homeless or threatened with homelessness (people who will become homeless within 56 days) can seek support from councils.
 Under the law, ‘homelessness’ refers to any situation where it is not reasonable to expect someone to continue to occupy a place.
-This includes situations of sofa surfing, domestic violence and abuse, living in a house that has been severely damaged or that is inhabitable, etc.
+This includes situations of sofa surfing, domestic abuse, living in a house that has been severely damaged or that is inhabitable.

 It is best to approach the council as soon as possible.
 One of the duties of councils is to prevent homelessness.
 This means that they should act immediately and not wait for a person to become homeless.

-• Anyone who is eligible and homeless or threatened with homelessness is entitled to receive support to find and secure accommodation, or to stay within the accommodation that they occupy, if it is reasonable to do so.
-This support may consist in councils attempting mediation (e.g. in case of family exclusion), providing financial support to access rented accommodation, assessing eligibility to benefits and Discretionary Housing Payments etc.
+- Anyone who is eligible and homeless or threatened with homelessness is entitled to receive support to find and secure accommodation, or to stay within the accommodation that they occupy, if it is reasonable to do so.
+This support may consist in councils attempting mediation (e.g. in case of family exclusion), providing financial support to access rented accommodation, assessing eligibility to benefits and Discretionary Housing Payments.

-• Anyone who may be eligible, homeless and in “priority need” must be immediately provided with emergency accommodation, at once, while the council assesses whether the person is indeed in priority need and is owed a duty to be accommodated.
-This is sometimes called the ‘full duty’ by housing officers and lawyers.
+- Anyone who may be eligible, homeless and in “priority need” must be immediately provided with emergency accommodation at once.
+While they are in emergency accommodation, the council must assess whether the person is indeed in priority need and unintentionally homeless and is owed a duty to be accommodated (‘Full duty’).

 BOX 1 – People who have priority need automatically: